gobiernodigitalmonterrey/gdmty-django-users/README.md

 - Email-based User Identification: Utilizes email addresses as identifier for users.
 - Custom User Model: Extends Django's AbstractBaseUser to provide custom user functionality.
 - Modular Design: Designed as a reusable Django app for easy integration into projects.
+- Compatibility with Python 3.9 and later, and Django 4.1.13 and later.

 ## Installation